 I’ve been a professional writer and editor since 1992, and the places I stayed the longest are Intuit and Google.
 For more about that sort of thing, see my LinkedIn profile.

-I love to write, and I’m currently finishing my first novel, Soul Boundary, which is a literary sci-fi story about the human soul.
+I recently published my first novel, Soul Boundary, which is a literary sci-fi story about the human soul.

 Until I was in my mid-twenties, I didn’t sing at all.
 Then I discovered that not only do I enjoy singing, but I also have a desire to write and record my own songs.
 Go figure!

 I’ve been a spiritual director since 2002, and a spiritual-direction supervisor since 2008.
 I completed the Diploma in the Art of Spiritual Direction (DASD) program at San Francisco Theological Seminary in 2004, then worked on staff during the 2005, 2006, 2012, and 2014 January DASD intensives.
 I completed the Together in the Mystery supervisor-training program in 2009.